 So, let us commence with vegetable broth.
 In my own kitchen, I collect and save the trimmings from the likes of carrots, celery, onions, the green tops from leeks and spring onions, stems from herbs and the skins from onions and garlic.
 If I am saving these for more than a couple of days, I take a cue from my mother and store them in a plastic bin in the freezer.
 When I’ve got a few fistfuls, I decide to make brother.
 I combine these scraps with a few fresh carrots, celery and a chopped onion with some water and let it simmer for about an hour.
 Ideally, I like to roast the fresh vegetables first for deeper flavor.
 But if I don’t have time, I skip it.
 I also prefer to add dried mushrooms and its soaking liquid, but if I don’t have them on hand, I don’t do that either.

 If I’ve got extra zucchini, a bit of fennel, tomatoes, a bit of turnips, a small dose of kale, I’ll add those in.
 I find bell pepper trimmings lead to a metallic flavor and bitter greens can overwhelm anything else in the mix.
-As Deborah Madison notes in her book Vegetarian Cooking for Everyone, don’t use any vegetable that seem “funky.”scraps and a few carrotsveg stock after cookingstraining
+As Deborah Madison notes in her book Vegetarian Cooking for Everyone, don’t use any vegetable that seem “funky.”

 Simmer for about a